Code-Institute-Submissions/MaeveHughes-TravelPix_AprResub/README.md

 ## Skeleton
 ### Wireframes
-- Wireframes for the website were developed in Balsamiq and are linked below for Desktop and Mobile devices.
+- Wireframes for the website were developed in moqups.com and are linked below for Desktop and Mobile devices.
 - The wireframes are stored in GitHub in the png format and are available at the links below(Desktop Mobile wireframes)

 #### Desktop